pingcap/tidb-operator/en/configure-storage-class.md

 > **Warning:**
 >
-> For data safety, do not delete a PV in any case unless you are familiar with the underlying volume provisioner.
+> Do not delete a PV in any case unless you are familiar with the underlying volume provisioner.
+Deleting a PV manually can cause orphaned volumes and unexpected behavior.

 ## Recommended storage classes for TiDB clusters